-Yet, life in the city, without ready access to a lot of space for your dog may have made the pee pad the right tool for you and your pup.
+Life in the city, without ready access to a lot of space for your dog, may have made the pee pad the right tool for you and your pup.
 It just takes a bit of adjustment time for your pup to realize what he has to do.
 Even if you don’t live in a confined space, pee pads may turn out to be a great way to potty train your pup.

-Pee pads can turn helpful on those days when your dog won't potty in the rain and may work well too if you work long hours or your puppy or dog is recovering from some illness or a recent spay or neuter surgery.
+Pee pads can be helpful on those days when your dog won't potty in the rain.
+They may work well too if you work long hours or your puppy or dog is recovering from some illness or a recent spay or neuter surgery.
 Or maybe, you may not feel too well or there's some strict quarantine in place.

-As helpful as pee pads can be, if your dog pees off the pee pad (or right next to it) you may feel frustrated.
+As helpful as pee pads can be, if your dog pees off the pee pad (or right next to it), you may feel frustrated.
 If so, rest assured, you're in good company.
 Many new puppy or dog owners often wonder, "Why does my dog pee off pee pads?
-Aren't they meant to pee on?"
+Aren't they meant to pee on it?"

 Pee pads are surely meant to be peed on, but like many other tools, you'll need to implement some training and help set your pup for success.
 Just don't have too high expectations and remind yourself that this tool is more for your convenience than your pup, so if you want to start off strong, ensure that you understand how pee pads work and how you can set your fur baby for success by using some simple strategies.

 Why Does My Dog Pee off the Pee Pad?

 If your dog pees off the pee pad, it helps to take a closer look at what may be going on.
 Consider several of these possibilities.